shephinphilip/RAGnarok/README.md

 # RAGnarok
-# DocuQuest

 ## Overview
-DocuQuest is a Retrieval-Augmented Generation (RAG) chatbot that allows users to upload PDFs, build a knowledge base (KB), and ask questions or discuss topics based on the uploaded content.
+RAGnarok is a Retrieval-Augmented Generation (RAG) chatbot that allows users to upload PDFs, build a knowledge base (KB), and ask questions or discuss topics based on the uploaded content.
 If the required information isn’t found in the KB, it performs a web search to augment its responses.
 Built from scratch without external frameworks like LangChain or LlamaIndex, it uses open-source tools, Groq for the language model (LLM), FastAPI for APIs, and Chainlit for the chat interface.
 The entire application is containerized with Docker for easy deployment.

 ## Features
 - **PDF Processing:** Upload one or more PDFs to extract text and create a searchable knowledge base.